 6. Low annual fee

 With rewards cards, you’ll often hear about the concept of “paying for itself.”
 In other words, do the monetary value of the perks and their ease of use justify the annual fee?
-With annual fees of $95 and lower (the Marriott card, for example, is $85 a year, while the Starwood card is $65), hotel rewards cards justify themselves, especially to low spenders.
+With annual fees of $95 and lower (the Marriott card, for example, is $85 a year, while the Starwood card is $0 introductory annual fee for the first year, then $95), hotel rewards cards justify themselves, especially to low spenders.
 Even if you’re not spending enough on the card to earn regular free stays, the yearly free night alone can easily be worth more than the annual fee.

 Words of caution